Fuco1/find-test/README.md

 The approach taken in this package is very simple.
 We opted for a little bit of configuration over unnecessary complexity in trying to be too smart.
 This also allows us to be much more flexible in projects using mixed languages or non-standard layouts.

+# Configuration

+Configuration is stored in a single buffer-local variable `ft-source-to-test-mapping`.
+Its value should be a `cons` with two plists, where:

+* `car` is the description of the source file,
+* `cdr` is the description of the test file.

+Both of these plists can contain these keys:

+* `:path` - part of the full path to the file
+* `:prefix` - prefix of the file
+* `:suffix` - suffix of the file, including the extension

+Whether a file is a source or test file is determined by first matching the path to the file to the `:path` property and then matching the `:prefix` and `:suffix`.

+To compute the test file name from source file name the `:path` property of the source file is string-replaced with the test file `:path` property and then the source suffix is replaced with the test suffix and vice versa; the same for the prefix.

 # Example configuration

 We can set up mappings for a project with multiple languages easily by major mode.
 Special subdirectories can be given different mappings as well.